 Also, note that you might convert an electric lawnmower to a cordless one if you find it difficult to move the corded one.
 We have a separate guideline on it.

-How to Warm Up a Lawn Mower
+How to Warm Up a Lawn Mower?

 Many homeowners complain that their lawnmower takes many pulls to start.
 It usually happens when the engine is idle for a few months and has become cold.
 Thus, you will need to warm up the lawnmower engine before starting it.